 Strike team: A team of generally 5 same kind resources with one designated leader.
 Charlie Strike Teams are engines, Golf Strike Teams are crews and Lima Strike Teams are dozer teams.

 Back burn: A fire set inside an existing line to burn back on the main fire, thus depriving it of fuel.

-Control burn: A prescribed fire whose goal is to reduce fuel load in an area.
+Control burn: A misnomer, it’s a prescribed fire whose goal is to reduce fuel load in an area.

 Hand line: A fireline built with hand tools.

 Dozer line: A line built with a dozer.

 Contingency line: On larger incidents with extreme fire behavior, the incident management team will implement a back up plan when it comes to line construction.
 Generally constructed with dozers several miles from the main fire lines, contingency lines are part of the backup plan.

 Forward progress stopped: Firefighters have boxed in the fire and prevent it from growing.
 This can be done with hand lines, dozer lines or retardant.
 The fire is not yet contained, but the potential for growth has been reduced to almost zero.

 Mop-up: Once a line is around the fire, be that a handline, a hoselay or a dozer line, firefighters extinguish hotspots within the fire area, then remove or backhaul the equipment, rehabilitate some of the lines they cut and will pile brush and trees cut during the initial attack.

 Pyrocumulus: A “fire cloud” produced by very intense heating of the air by surface fire.
 The heat causes convection, with a thunder cloud forming that can produce lightning.
 These clouds have become more common in recent years, as have megafires.